BaGoA/Taz/README.md

 Then, we convert this infix expression into postfix expression.
 Indeed an evaluation of postfix expression is easier.

 Finally we evaluate the posfix expression by stack method.

+In this expression we can use following predefined constant:
+- pi: The constant pi
+- e: The exponential constant
+- c: The speed of light constant

+If you want add a new constant, you must go into _src/constants.rs_ file and add it like other constants.

+You can also use following predefined functions:
+- abs: the absolute value
+- sqrt: the square root
+- cbrt: the cubic root
+- exp: the exponential
+- ln: the natural logarithm
+- log10: the logarithm with base 10
+- log2: the logarithm with base 2
+- sin: the sinus
+- cos: the cosinus
+- tan: the tangent
+- asin: the arc sinus
+- acos: the arc cosinus
+- atan: the arc tangent
+- sinh: the hyperbolic sinus
+- cosh: the hyperbolic cosinus
+- tanh: the hyperbolic tangent
+- asinh: the hyperbolic arc sinus
+- acosh: the hyperbolic arc cosinus
+- atanh: the hyperbolic arc tangent

+If you want add a new predefined function, you must go into _src/functions.rs_ file and add it like other predefined functions.